Language

 The Elbe; fast current, spectacular walking, flooding

 Ruda crossed over the Elbe on the world’s longest canal bridge before descending via an 18m high lock to the swirly, brown, turbulent waters of the Elbe itself.
-[Show these gallery pictures as a slideshow] The Navigation Department had heard … Continue reading
+[Zeige eine Slideshow] The Navigation Department had heard tales of currents up … Continue reading

 Berlin; reunification, architecture, kebabs, Ostalgia and vibe